calvin228/hrc-finalproject/README.md

 <b>Further Information</b>
 <hr>
-For more information, please send email to us at <em>hrcindo@gmail.com</em>
+For more information or if you want to express your critics or comments, please send email to us at <em>hrcindo@gmail.com</em>

 <br>
 <br>
-To view our website directly, please kindly visit <a href="hrc-finalproject.herokuapp.com">here!</a>
+To view our website directly, please kindly visit <a href="http://hrc-finalproject.herokuapp.com/">here!</a>

 <br>